Agar-Agar Processing Equipment

-When it comes to alternative plant-based sources, we always think about replacing meat and dairy.
+When it comes to vegan alternative plant-based sources, we always think about replacing meat and dairy.
 But have you ever thought of replacing food additives such as gelatine, an animal-derived ingredient?
 Agar-agar is emerging as a seaweed-based alternative.
-The appeal of agar-agar is that it doesn’t need to be refrigerated; it is insoluble in cold water and dissolves well in liquids at over 90° Celsius.
+The appeal of agar-agar is that it doesn’t need to be refrigerated and can stay at room temperature; it is insoluble in cold water and dissolves well in liquids at over 90° Celsius.
 You find it in powder format for most industrial applications.
-But, agar-agar processing also delivers flakes or threads for food production.
+But agar-agar processing also delivers flakes or threads for food production.

 Tell us about your production challenge